David12331/Project1/planning.md

 My idea for this project is to create a game of scramble.
 In this game,the players must unscramble a set of letters to form a word within a given time limit of 30 seconds.
-If the player chooses to, they can also see a hint by pressing a button.
-The player looses if he runs out of time to uncreamble the word.
+The player looses if he runs out of time to unscreamble at least five words in the given 30 seconds.

 The following are the steps I foresee having to take in order to build this game.